azrhel/Strack/README.md

 - `.env`: Stores your bot token and channel ID (keep it secret!).

 ## **Join the Fun!**
-Spot a glitch or have a cool idea?
+Spotted a glitch or have a cool idea?
 Drop an issue on this GitHub repo or send a pull request.
 We’d love your input to make Strack even better!

 ## **License**
 Strack comes with the [MIT License](LICENSE), meaning you can use, tweak, and share it as long as you give a shoutout.
 Check the `LICENSE` file for the full scoop.